BIOL275-MSUM/eda-Hagen43/README.md

 socioeconomic variables have a strong correlation to these negative health behaviors.
 To test this hypothesis I pulled county data from the state of North Dakota.
-If my hypothesis is found to be plausible this would allow centers of support.
+If my hypothesis is found to be plausible this would allow us to create centers of support.
 These centers would provide assistance to individuals that suffer negative socioeconomic variables to avoid developing negative health behaviors.

 ## Methods